marbarrantescepas/OS-neuroscience/speedblog.md

 **Here are a few questions to help you generate ideas and content for your speedblog:**

 ## Project background
 Our project seeks to **create a tailored Open Science Guidebook for Neuroscience**, addressing knowledge gaps hindering open science practices.
 The guidebook will offer step-by-step guidance on data management, pre-registration, protocol sharing, analysis code sharing, and open-access publishing.
 Uniquely designed for the diverse subfields of neuroscience, it consolidates existing resources and introduces new content to address specific challenges.
 Accessible to researchers at all levels, it aims to empower students, early-career scientists, and professionals, fostering collaboration, reproducibility, and transparency within the neuroscience community.
-Ultimately, the guidebook aims to bridge the gap between knowledge and implementation, advancing open science in neuroscience.

 ## Expectations from this program
-Participating in the OLS-8 program, our expectations centered on acquiring comprehensive knowledge and skills for developing a specialized Open (Neuro)Science Guidebook.
+Participating in the OLS-8 program, our expectations centered on acquiring comprehensive knowledge and skills for developing the project.
 We aimed to learn the intricacies of curating and consolidating resources, creating tailored content, and enhancing accessibility for effective dissemination.
 Additionally, we anticipated gaining insights into project design with multiple collaborators, understanding licensing and data sharing, and identifying suitable platforms for project outreach.
 Furthermore, we hoped to grasp strategies for sustainable and accessible project management, collaboration techniques, and attracting external contributors.

 ## Goals set at the beginning of the project
 _Missions and goals set in the beginning of your project in OLS_

 ## Key understanding and accomplishments
-_List 2-3 things you've learned or accomplished whilst participating._
+We learn a lot about...
+1. Licesing and data sharing
+2. Create webpages from GitHub repositories
+3. Create a Code of Conduct and contributing file.
+4. Learship and engagement
+But we had to face some challenges!
+1. Busy schedules
+2. New knowledge assimilation
+3. Difficulties to start and design the project and coordinate between all of us.

 ## The main goals achieved in this project
 _Was this the same as goals above, that you originally set?_